immanu10/confetti-chrome-extension/README.md

 # party-cannon-chrome-extension

-Confetti🎉 effects on your screen with a single click
+🎉Confetti🎉 effects on your screen with a single click

 #### how to add this extension?